 #2.
 Single-Tab (Futures) Fins

 Single-tab Fins, also known as Future Fins, are more user-friendly compared to FCS.
 It is easier to install and, at the same time, stronger.
-When a single-tab fin broke, only the fins are affected.
-When the FCS fin broke, there’s a considerable possibility of a broken board, too.
+When a single-tab fin breaks, only the fins are affected.
+When the FCS fin broke, there was a considerable possibility of a broken board, too.